Robert Paul Weston

-Robert Paul Weston (born 21 October 1975) is a British-born Canadian children's writer.
+Robert Paul Weston is a British-born Canadian author of novels for children and young adults.
 His debut was the award-winning novel-in-verse, Zorgamazoo.
-His short fiction has appeared in literary journals in Canada, the UK and the United States.
+His second novel, Dust City, a dark fantasy for young adults, is narrated by the son of the wolf who killed Little Red Riding Hood.
+The book was shortlisted for the 2011 Edgar Allan Poe Award for Best Young Adult Mystery.

-His second novel, a dark fantasy for young adults entitled Dust City, was published in October 2010.
-The story is narrated by the son of the wolf who killed Little Red Riding Hood.
+He publishes short fiction internationally and teaches Creative Writing at the University of Lincoln.